 The agreements summarized below will be filed as exhibits to the registration statement of which this Prospectus-Offer to Exchange is a part.
 We encourage you to read the full text of these material agreements.
-We will enter into these agreements with EMC in the context of our relationship with EMC as the owner of substantially all of our common stock.
+We will enter into these agreements with EMC in the context of our relationship as a wholly owned subsidiary of EMC.
 The prices and other terms of these agreements will be designed to be consistent with the requirements of Section 482 of the Code and related U.S. Treasury Regulations with respect to transactions between related parties.